 During the pandemic, N95 and surgical face masks were proven to lessen allergic rhinitis symptoms among nurses.

 Social isolation and masking can also help to minimize the spread of viral URI(upper respiratory infection), which is another cause of sinus infections.

 However, some people may believe that wearing a mask is more difficult during the summer months due to increased temperatures and humidity.
 Studies have shown wearing masks has proven effective for people suffering from sinusitis, even on summer days.

 Weather changes and seasonal allergens can be a deadly combination for people who suffer from chronic sinusitis or other sinus health conditions.

 When you have sinus symptoms and discomfort, it can be difficult to establish whether the cause is allergies or whether you have a sinus infection.
 Of course, allergens can also induce sinus issues.
 Antihistamines can help with allergy-related sinus symptoms, but they are not as effective for non-allergy-related sinus issues.

-As suggested by an ENT specialist in Kolkata, if the weather and sinus infections are giving you trouble, there are several treatment options you can try.
+if the weather and sinus infections are giving you trouble, there are several treatment options you can try.